DataDog/dd-sdk-android/docs/log_collection.md

 ## Setup

-1. Add the Gradle dependency by declaring the libbrary as a dependency in your `build.gradle` file:
+1. Add the Gradle dependency by declaring the library as a dependency in your `build.gradle` file:

     ```conf
     repositories {